khan-lab/khan-lab.github.io/index.md

 ---
 ---
-## We develop and use cutting-edge **open-source** tools, methods, and resources to analyze, visualize, and interpret large-scale *multi-omic* and *multi-ethnic* data, and to understand **gene regulation** and decipher the role of the **non-coding genome** in **advancing precision medicine**.
+## We develop and use cutting-edge **open-source** tools, methods, and resources to analyze, integrate, and interpret large-scale *multi-omics* and *multi-ethnic* data; and to understand **gene regulation** and decipher the role of the **non-coding genome** in **advancing precision medicine**.

 {% include section.html %}

-## Highlights
+## Our Research and Team Highlights

 {% capture text %}

+Ouresearch bridges computational biology, (epi)genomics, machine learning, and data science to understand gene regulation in diseases such as cancer.
 We published high-impact peer-reviewed research papers in leading journals across diverse topics from genomics, epigenomic, machine learning, cancer genomics, and science policy.

 {%
   include button.html